Carrie Underwood: 2012–2013: Blown Away and global tour

 Blown Away, Underwood's fourth album, was released on May 1, 2012.
 Underwood has said that this album features songs with a "darker storyline".
-"Blown Away" debuted at number one on the Billboard 200, the Country Albums Chart and the Digital Albums chart in the US, selling more than 267,000 in its first week.
+"Blown Away" debuted at number 1 on the Billboard 200, the Country Albums Chart and the Digital Albums chart in the US, selling more than 267,000 in its first week.
 The first single, "Good Girl", was released on February 23, 2012.
 It was officially released to Country radio on February 27, 2012.
 The music video for "Good Girl" premiered on Entertainment Tonight and on VEVO on March 12, 2012.
 The song peaked at number one on the Hot Country Songs chart, giving Underwood her twelfth number-one on the chart, and was certified triple Platinum and has sold over three million copies.
 The song "Blown Away" was released as the second single from the album on July 9, 2012.
-It was a massive success, selling over 5 million copies, being certified five-times Platinum, reaching the Top 20 of the Billboard Hot 100, the number-one spot on the Billboard Country Airplay and the Top 2 of the Top Country Songs, where it became Underwood's 16th top ten hit on Hot Country Songs chart, a record among women in the tally's 68-year history.
+It was a massive success, selling over 5 million copies, being certified five-times Platinum, reaching the top twenty of the Billboard Hot 100, the number-one spot on the Billboard Country Airplay and number two on the Top Country Songs, where it became Underwood's 16th top ten hit on Hot Country Songs chart, a record among women in the tally's 68-year history.
 The album was the 7th best-selling album of 2012, the second best-selling country album of the year and the second best-selling release by a female artist in 2012.
 It has been certified Triple Platinum by the RIAA and sold over 1.7 million copies in the United States alone.
 Underwood had her very own VH1 Unplugged (called "VH1 Presents: Carrie Underwood Unplugged") and VH1 Behind The Music episodes, which premiered October 2, 2012.
 For the episode, Underwood included a cover of the Coldplay song "Fix You".

 "Two Black Cadillacs", the third single from the album, was released on November 26.
 It became Underwood's 17th top ten hit on the Billboard Hot Country Songs, extending her own record, later peaking at number two on Billboard's Country Airplay chart and was certified two-times Platinum.
 In March 2013, "See You Again" was released as the album's fourth single; it has peaked at number 2 on Country Airplay chart and has been certified two-times Platinum by the RIAA.